skyelynwaddell/vector0/README.md

 - vis : Points to `ericwtools/vis.exe`
 - light : Points to `ericwtools/light.exe`

-Click Apply/Ok, and now select:
+Click Apply/Ok, and now select (if not already selected):
 `Map Format = Valve`

 The map is setup for use.